 There's nothing quite like the first day in a new job.
-There's a mixture of excitement and fear, which was even more acute for me today, because it wasn't just a new job.
+There's a mixture of excitement and fear, which was even more acute for me on this day, because it wasn't just a new job.
 It was my first job as a web developer.
-And I've been out of the work force for five years.
+And I'd been out of the work force for five years.

-While it may be true that I didn't remember any names, there was one greeting that stood out.
-Somewhere in the midst of the many assurances of "Nice to meet you", "Welcome" and "I'm sure I'll be calling on you for help very soon", came something I didn't understand at all.
+While I hadn't remembered any names, there was one greeting that I recalled.
+Somewhere in the midst of the many assurances of "Nice to meet you", "Welcome" and "I'm sure I'll be calling on you for help very soon", came something baffling.
 And that was because it was in a foreign language.
 We were out on the huge expanse of balcony which jutted out from the third floor, ostensibly admiring the view toward the CBD, when my guide Sophie caught sight of a guy lounging in one of the kitchen chairs that had been dragged over to the edge.
 Evidently this was an early mid-morning break for him.
 He had a coffee and some sort of toasted sandwich, which he put on the balustrade while he shook my hand.
 Sophie told me his name, which of course I have forgotten and said that his job was something or other which I've also forgotten but was technical and had some relevance to what we did.
 And he smiled and said something that sounded like "wess thoo harl".

 "What was that he said?"
 I asked Sophie as we walked back inside, through the kitchen.
 "I think it's a greeting.
 Not sure what language.
 He says it to all the new people."
 Back at my desk, I waited vainly for the promised briefing on my first project.
 And while I waited, as I flicked between several web design sites, I found myself mulling those words over.